Yaz / Yasmin / Ocella

 Schedule a Free Case Evaluation to Learn More

-At The Law Offices of Peter Angelos, P.C., our Maryland personal injury lawyers encourage all women who have experienced adverse effects after taking Yaz, Yasmin, or Ocella to reach out to our firm for help.
+At Peter Angelos, P.C., our Maryland personal injury lawyers encourage all women who have experienced adverse effects after taking Yaz, Yasmin, or Ocella to reach out to our firm for help.
 Backed by a rich legacy of success, extensive resources and a genuine desire to obtain justice and compensation for the injured victims we represent, our firm has the tools to litigate your case.